AppifySheets/eurocredit-btc-loans/btc-loans-proposal.md

 ```
 If BTC drops to $41,176 (17.6% decrease):
 - LTV reaches 85% (Liquidation trigger)
-- EuroCredit sells 0.15 BTC to restore LTV to 70%
+- MFO sells 0.15 BTC to restore LTV to 70%
 - Customer retains 0.85 BTC in custody
 - Loan amount reduced accordingly
 ```